 Fresh tuna is one of the most high-protein fish in the ocean, packing nearly 31 grams of protein per cup.
 Enjoy a seared tuna steak as an entree or sliced atop a green salad.
 It’s also delicious in sushi rolls or as sashimi.

 More affordable than fresh tuna, the canned variety is a convenient option that can stock an alpha gal’s pantry.
-Spread tuna salad between two slices of sprouted grain bread, add a scoop to a salad, or bake it into casserole.
+Spread tuna avocado salad between two slices of sprouted grain bread, add a scoop to a bed of salad greens, or bake a can of tuna into a casserole.
 Or make this easy Nicoise salad, topped with canned tuna.

 Sage Advice: Because tuna tends to have high mercury levels, the US Food & Drug Administration recommends limiting your weekly consumption to 12 ounces.